CS231n • Convolutional Neural Networks

 -

 In a fully connected (dense) layer, every input pixel is connected to every neuron in the next layer.
-While this approach is expressive, it quickly becomes inefficient and prone to overfitting when applied to high-dimensional inputs like images.
-For instance, a \(224 \times 224\) RGB image (common in ImageNet) would require over 150,000 input values.
-Connecting each of these pixels directly to even a modest number of neurons would result in millions of parameters.
+While expressive, this approach is inefficient for high-dimensional inputs such as images.
+For instance, a \(224 \times 224\) RGB image (common in ImageNet) has over 150,000 input values.
+Even a modest hidden layer connected to all pixels would yield millions of parameters—making training inefficient and prone to overfitting.

 -

-The following figure shows the structure of a fully connected neural network where the input image is flattened into a single vector.
-Notice how the spatial arrangement of pixels is lost, making it harder for the network to exploit the structure of visual data.
+The following figure shows the structure of a fully connected neural network where a \(32 \times 32 \times 3\) image is flattened into a vector of 3072 values and passed through a dense weight matrix.
+Notice how spatial structure is lost.

 - CNNs address this inefficiency by introducing convolutional layers, which drastically reduce the number of parameters while retaining spatial hierarchies.